Why Is My Dog Throwing Up? Causes by Vomit Color and When to See the Vet

 - Macadamia nuts — cause weakness, hyperthermia, and vomiting

 If you suspect your dog consumed any of these, contact your vet or the ASPCA Animal Poison Control Center (888-426-4435) immediately.
 Do not wait for symptoms to worsen.
+For a complete breakdown of toxic foods with weight-based thresholds and emergency steps, see the guide to foods toxic to dogs.

 Motion Sickness and Stress